adamczykm/purescript-webpack-skeleton/README.md

 ## Requirements

-Automatic purescript builds are done using fswatch.
-You need to have it installed.
+Automatic purescript builds are done using inotifywait(linux)/fswatch(osx).
+You need to have them installed.

 ## Usage